RetroPie/RetroPie-Docs/docs/EmulationStation.md

 When you install themes from the retropie setup script they are installed to `/etc/emulationstation` and are overwritten when new themes are installed or RetroPie is updated.

-If you want to customise your es_systems.cfg or add themes without them being overwritten on udates you can add them to `/home/pi/.emulationstation` EmulationStation first checks in `/home/pi/.emulationstation` and then checks `/etc/emulationstation`.
+If you want to customise your es_systems.cfg or add themes without them being overwritten on updates you can add them to `/home/pi/.emulationstation` EmulationStation first checks in `/home/pi/.emulationstation` and then checks `/etc/emulationstation`.

+For customising themes you'll place them in `/home/pi/.emulationstation/themes`

 ### EmulationStation isn't detecting my ROMs!